-Task number Completed tasks The evidence/information to show The Pensions Regulator Comments/Checklist 3 Postponement Choosing postponement is optional.
-If you chose this option you decided to delay assessing who should be enrolled into your pension scheme for up to 3 months.
-You would have needed to write to your employees to tell them you're postponing auto- enrolment for them.
-This could've been done at your staging/ duties start date, when an employee started working for you or when the employee met the eligibility criteria.
-If you chose postponement you would have written to your employees about the date they'd be assessed for auto- enrolment.
+Task number Completed tasks The evidence/information to show The Pension Regulator Comments/Checklist 3 You've communicated to your employees about postponement (optional) Choosing postponement is optional.
+Choosing this option means you've decided to delay assessing who should be enrolled into your pension scheme for up to 3 months.
+You would need to write to your employees to tell them you're postponing their auto-enrolment.
+This could've been done at your staging/duties start date when an employee started working for you, or when the employee met the eligibility criteria.
+If you chose postponement, you would have written to your employees about the date they'd be assessed for auto-enrolment.
 Your payroll or admin system might have done this for you.
-If you used one of our templates in the communications toolkit, such as our Duties start date template letter - Simply Tailor , this would be a good starting point to show how you communicated postponement to your employees.
-4 Assessed your workforce and auto-enrolled your employees When an employer starts to comply with their auto-enrolment duties they must carry out an assessment of their employees.
-Any employees who were eligible at this assessment, would have been enrolled and sent information about their pension scheme.
-You can view your employees' records in your Online Services account in the 'Manage Employee Details' section (more about this on page 11 and 12 in the Online Services guide).
-This will show when your employees were auto-enrolled and when their joiner information was sent by The People's Pension.
-For examples of the information we sent your employees you can take a look at our: Sample new joiner letter member booklet, This way to more information 5 Employees who opted in or joined Some of your employees may have wished to join or opt in to your pension scheme.
-If they wanted to: join a pension scheme, you would have allowed them to join The People's Pension so they could pay contributions into their pension.
-You would not have needed to make contributions too opt in to a pension scheme, you should've enrolled your employees into The People's Pension and be making regular contributions.
+If you used one of our templates in the communications toolkit, such as our Postponement duties start date template letter - Simply Tailor , this would be a good starting point to show how you communicated postponement to your employees.
+4 You've assessed your workforce and auto-enrolled your employees When an employer starts to comply with their auto-enrolment duties, they must carry out an assessment of their employees.
+Any eligible employees at the time of this assessment would have been enrolled and sent information about their pension scheme.
+You can view your employees' records in your Online Services account in the 'Manage employee details' section (more about this on pages 11 and 12 of the Online Services guide).
+This shows when your employees were auto-enrolled and when their joiner information was sent by The People's Pension.
+For examples of the information we sent your employees, you can take a look at our: Sample new joiner letter 5 You've received Member booklet, This way to more information Some of your employees may have wished to join or opt in to 3 correspondence from your employees who opted in or joined your pension scheme.
+If they wanted to: i join a pension scheme, you would have allowed them to join The People's Pension so they could pay contributions into their pension.
+You won't have needed to make contributions too opt in to a pension scheme.
+You should've enrolled your employees into The People's Pension and be making regular contributions.
 All requests to opt in or join The People's Pension would need to have been in writing and signed by the person asking to opt in or join.
-If the employee sent this to you electronically, it would need to include a statement from them, confirming that they personally submitted the request.
-For an opt in request you would have needed to enrol the employee usually within a month of receiving the request.
-If you have employees who have opted in or joined the scheme, you will need to provide the correspondence you received from the employee, to the regulator.
+If the employee sent this to you electronically, it would need to include a statement from them confirming that they personally submitted the request.
+For an opt-in request, you would have needed to enrol the employee, usually within a month of receiving the request.
+If you have employees who have opted in or joined the scheme, you must provide the regulator with the correspondence you've received from the employee.